 There is a distinction between marginal and thematic lived experience.
 The margin is the horizon of the theme, and the theme is the topic or center of one's lived experience.
-It is focused at the center while marginal lived experience is vague.
+It is focused on the center, while marginal lived experience is vague.
 Marginal lived experience stands in a certain relation to the theme; it is its context, and it has a constitutive significance for the theme.
-Theme and field are continuous; the theme is the thematization of a field within a field; thus, thematizing delimits the essentials with regard to the non-essentials in the filed of lived experience.
+Theme and field are continuous; the theme is the thematization of a field within a field; thus, thematizing delimits the essentials from the non-essentials in the field of lived experience.
 The differentiation of a theme within the field of lived experience is a necessary, general form of organization of this field.
 On all levels of lived experience, there is a theme and a field, a core and a surrounding.

-Consciousness does not consist only of distinct, clearly defined ideas, thoughts and concepts, and lived experienced reality is not only that which occurs with clarity.
+Consciousness does not consist only of distinct, clearly defined ideas, thoughts, and concepts, and lived experienced reality is not only that which occurs with clarity.
 Our consciousness is not limited to what we know, and it cannot be defined only by its focus.

-In each moment of lived experience, there exists a field that is a complex structure of pathic, gnostic and conative (efforts of willing, striving, etc.) moments.
+In each moment of lived experience, there exists a field, which is a complex structure of pathic, gnostic, and conative (efforts of willing, striving, etc.) moments.
 Such moments in the field of lived experience are organized around a core (theme).
-This organization continually changes, sometimes quickly, sometimes slowly and sometimes the theme undergoes only slight changes while the margin changes quickly.
-Sometimes the theme and margin change places and sometimes the whole field suddenly changes.
-In thinking, the thought is in the center of the field while other moments are then in the margin (Linschoten).(107)
+This organization continually changes, sometimes quickly, sometimes slowly, and sometimes the theme undergoes only slight changes, while the margin changes quickly.
+Sometimes the theme and margin change places, and sometimes the whole field suddenly changes.
+In thinking, the thought is in the center of the field, while other moments are then in the margin (Linschoten).(107)

-Depending on a person's intentionality, either a primarily pathic or a gnostic moment will be in the focus of lived experience.
-If the gnostic becomes flooded by the pathic, then there is mention of confused, weak or labile intentionality, and a pathic moment will be in the focus of lived experience and the gnostic moment will be in the margin.
+Depending on a person's intentionality, either a primarily pathic or a gnostic moment is in the focus of lived experience.
+If the gnostic becomes flooded by the pathic, then there is confused, weak, or labile intentionality, and a pathic moment then is in the focus of lived experience, and the gnostic moment is in the margin.